samuel-book/causal_inference_notebook/misc/bias.md

 * **Time-Lag Bias**: Appears when comparing first-line treatments with second or third-line treatments without accounting for disease duration or prior medication use.

-# Reporting or publication bias
+# Other

-Published studies may be biased towards those that showed significant or positive findings.
+* **Reporting or publication bias**: Published studies may be biased towards those that showed significant or positive findings.

-# Ecological fallacy

-An Ecological fallacy occurs when conclusions about individuals are drawn from analyses of group (aggregate) data.
+* **Ecological fallacy**: An Ecological fallacy occurs when conclusions about individuals are drawn from analyses of group (aggregate) data.
 An example is Robinson's Paradox where, in the 1950s, a study found that states with higher proportions of foreign-born residents had lower literacy rates.
 However, when examining specific groups within states, this relationship disappeared.

-## Confirmation bias
-Confirmation bias reflects the tendency to seek or interpret information that supports pre-existing beliefs, ignoring contradictory evidence.
+* **Confirmation bias**: Confirmation bias reflects the tendency to seek or interpret information that supports pre-existing beliefs, ignoring contradictory evidence.

+* **Multiplicity bias (Multiple comparisons problem)**: Multiplicity bias, also known as the multiple comparisons problem, occurs when multiple statistical tests are performed simultaneously, leading to an increased risk of false positive results (Type I errors).
+This happens because each additional statistical test increases the likelihood of finding a significant result purely by chance.